ProjectsAndPrograms/webChatApp/README.md

 # WebChatApplication

-A web based chat application created in java using Servlet, JSP, MYSQL, CSS, JavaScript.
-It need atleast Apache Tomcat 10 web server to run.
+A web based chat application created in java using Servlet, JSP, MySQL, CSS, JavaScript.
+It need atleast Apache Tomcat 10 web server to run.<br>
+You can chat with your friends if you deploy this.
+Otherwise you can use a remote database, once you add tables on database you can simply distibute this application with your friends by using war files.

 ## Technologies Used
   1. Servlet